MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/email-digest.md

 --->

 >[!Note]
 > Skype for Business data is usually prompt.
-However, in rare instances, users can experience delays of up to two days.
+However, in rare instances, users can experience delays of from two to four days.
 For more information see [My Analytics FAQ](../Overview/MyA-faq.md)